rachelfheaton/False_Attribution_Screenshots_salience-model/README.md

 • removal of attributions to prior work

-• removal of statements of authors by the creators of the work
+• removal of statements of authorship and credit by the creators of the work

 • addition of false claims of credit

 • addition of false citation information

-without contributions by the repository owners.
+by the VisionLab repository owners.

-The original repository and tag is [https://github.com/rachelfheaton/search-model](https://github.com/rachelfheaton/search-model/releases/tag/v1.0.0)](https://github.com/rachelfheaton/salience-model/releases/tag/v1.0.1)
+The original repository and tag is [https://github.com/rachelfheaton/search-model](https://github.com/rachelfheaton/search-model/releases/tag/v1.0.0)](https://github.com/rachelfheaton/salience-model/releases/tag/v1.0.1), created by https://github.com/rachelfheaton in collaboration with https://github.com/jehummel

 At the time of the creation of this repository, this information was publicly available in the repository history on the <a href = "https://github.com/visionlabatuillinois"> VisionLab at UIllinois </a> GitHub page.